jeremytammik/tbc/a/1773_face_intersect_face.md

 As a first step, the documentation will be updated to reflect this fact.
 Then, we'll see whether resources can be found to fully implement the face intersection functionality, or remove the incomplete functionality.

+As a result, *REVIT-58034* was initially renamed.
+Currently, all the following related tickets have al been closed:

+- REVIT-58034 [Improve documentation for API Face.Intersect(Face) to reflect what the function actually does]
+- REVIT-133627 [Face.Intersect returns false positives]
+- REVIT-133819 [Improve API Face.Intersect(Face) to actually intersect faces, not underlying surfaces]

+####<a name="3"></a> Making Use of the Unbounded Face Intersection

 Frank [@Fair59](https://forums.autodesk.com/t5/user/viewprofilepage/user-id/2083518) Aarssen adds:

 I have previously plotted the intersections using the `ByRef` curve overload and found this to be the case, as explained in the thread